fubralimited/indeed-api/README.md

 - Query by title: ```q=title:Title+of+job``` will returns all jobs matched with this title
 - Query by one of any word from list: ```q=php+or+js+or+javascript+or+css```

+in this examples the char "+" is encoded "space" char.

 Example of Usage
 -------------------------------------------------------------------------------